tzsk/otp/readme.md

 The above generated OTP will only be validated using the same unique secret within the default expiry time.

-> **TIP:** Otp is generally used for user verification.
+> **TIP:** OTP is generally used for user verification.
 So the easiest way of determining the `uniqe secret` is the user's email or phone number.
 Or maybe even the User ID.
 You can even get creative about the unique secret.
 You can use `md5($email)` the md5 of user's email or phone number.

 **Match an OTP:**